skrushinsky/torspider/README.md

 1. More settings should be configurable.
 1. Throttling (tasks queue should be )
-1. Results should be handled by plugins, e.g.: saving reports to MongoDB.
+1. Make it pluggable: The core should be responsible for traversing the network, while results should be handled by plugins.
 1. Handle additional content types.
 1. GUI.